mirao/mads/README.md

 ## Features

-It supports all features of MADS v2.0.5
+It supports all features of MADS v2.0.6

 ![Example](images/example.png)

-## Release Notes

-### 0.0.2

-Screenshot for Marketplace in better quality

-### 0.0.1

-Initial release

 -----------------------------------------------------------------------------------------------------------
 **Go ATARI !**